-Marianne Fisher is an Academic Advisor in the Seidman College of Business.
-She is the transfer specialist in the Undergraduate Program Office.
+Marianne Fischer is the Interim Director in the Seidman College of Business Undergraduate Program Office.
 Marianne earned a B.S. in Psychology with a minor in Sociology at GVSU and a Graduate Certificate in Academic Advising from Kansas State University.
 She has been with GVSU since 2003 and values the knowledge and experience she gained working in the Registrar’s Office and the Student Academic Success Center.
 She has been a part of the Seidman Undergraduate Student Services team since 2008.
 Born and raised on Michigan’s east side, she moved to West Michigan for school and loved it so much she stayed.
 Marianne loves to road trip to new places, which can include a four hour weekend drive to nowhere in particular.
 She also enjoys sharing her love of live music with friends and family.

 Barb Hackley is the Advising Program Assistant in the Undergraduate Program Office.
 Barb earned a B.A. in Recreation Administration at Bethany College in Kansas.
 Barb has been at Grand Valley for 24 years and has been in the Seidman Undergraduate Advising Office for the past 11 years.
 Prior to working in Seidman, she worked in the Student Academic Success Center and the Registrar’s Office.
 In her free time, she enjoys jogging and reading a good book.
 Growing up with five brothers and having three sons I have always been an avid sports fan.
 Go Lakers!